Everybody Calls Me Giorgio

 GIORGIO MORODER Ivory Tower (1984)

-The B-side of LIMAHL’s ‘The Never Ending Story’ was a wondrous solo Moroder offering set at 6/8 called ‘Ivory Tower’.
-Also from ‘The Never Ending Story’ film, this uplifting and rousing instrumental was also used as incidental music for the grid positions summary at the start of each F1 race during the BBC’s ‘Grand Prix’ programme… now Moroder and racing, that’s an interesting concept!!
+The B-side of LIMAHL’s international hit ‘The Never Ending Story’ was a wondrous solo Moroder offering set at 6/8 called ‘Ivory Tower’.
+Also from ‘The Never Ending Story’ film based on a German fantasy novel by Michael Ende, this uplifting and rousing instrumental was also used as incidental music for the grid positions summary at the start of each F1 race during the BBC’s ‘Grand Prix’ programme… now Moroder and racing, that’s an interesting concept!!

 Available on the soundtrack album ‘The Never Ending Story’ via EMI Records